Michael Rugg, ph.d. | principal investigator

 Amber Kidwai, MS | Research Assistant

-Amber graduated from University College London with a BS degree in Psychology, and then received a MS degree in Occupational Psychology from Goldsmith's College, University of London.
-She spent a year working at the UT Dallas Center for Brain Health's Computational Psychiatry Unit working in projects that investigate the effects of drug addiction on the brain.
-She then joined the fNIM lab as a research volunteer.
+Amber graduated from University College London with a BS degree in Psychology, and then received a MS degree in Occupational (I/O) Psychology from Goldsmith’s College, University of London.
+She spent a year working at the UT Dallas Center for Brain Health in the Computational Psychiatry Unit where she investigated the effects of drug addiction on decision making in the brain, measured using fMRI.
+She then Joined the fNIM lab as a Research Assistant in fall 2018 and is working on projects investigating the effects of aging on memory.
 Her primary interests are cognitive neuropsychology, brain disease and brain disorders.
-She is involved in an fMRI project looking at age differences in temporal dissociations within the core recollection network.